gustaphe/WeeklyLaTeX/README.md

 # WeeklyLaTeX

-My solutions to the weekly LaTeX challenges from r/LaTeX.
+My solutions to the weekly LaTeX challenges from r/LaTeX, posted by u/M3GT2 in 2020.